 Constant Pain in the Back or Neck

 Some common causes of back and neck pain include poor posture, muscle strain, wear and tear from repetitive movements, herniated discs, sciatica (nerve compression), arthritis, osteoporosis, spinal stenosis (narrowing of the spine), or injury.
 You may also experience neck or back pain due to stress-related tension in your muscles or an emotional issue such as depression.
-Stress can also lead to headaches.

-If your neck or back pain is constant and doesn’t seem to go away, it could be a sign that you need to see a chiropractor.
+If your neck or back pain is constant and doesn't seem to go away, it could be a sign that you need to see a chiropractor.
 Chiropractic treatment focuses on restoring proper function in the spine by manipulating the joints of the spine and other areas.
 This helps to alleviate stress on surrounding muscles, tendons, and ligaments as well as reducing tension in the joints.
-By relieving this tension, your body can begin to heal itself.

 Limited Mobility and Range of Motion